HolaTeemu/HolaTeemu/README.md

 Hello, I'm Teemu.
 Currently working as a Software Developer at Visma Solutions.

-Currently managing and making new features for my NHL betting site.</br>

 <!--
 **HolaTeemu/HolaTeemu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.